 Sundance sued Facebook for defamation, but lost.
 The social media platform won by arguing immunity under Section 230 of the CDA.

 Can Business Owners Demand That Detractors Take Down Facebook Boycott Pages?
 Can The Page Creators Be Sued For Defamation?

 Sundance’s failed Facebook defamation suit should not be a deterrent to businesses wanting to pursue Internet defamation lawsuits.
 It can be done; it has been done.
 But to increase the likelihood of success, enlist an attorney well-versed in online libel litigation.

 Someone Created A Facebook Boycott Page About Your Business?
 Follow These 3 Steps.

-What should you do if disgruntled customers, patients, or clients create Facebook boycott pages about you or your business?
+What should you do if disgruntled customers, patients, or clients create Facebook boycott pages about your business?

 First: Stay calm.
-Don’t snap and start railing against your detractors.
+Don’t snap.
+Don’t start railing against detractors.
 It’ll just make you look:

 - Unaccommodating, or

 - Overly defensive (and therefore suspect).

 Second: Private message the Facebook boycott page and try to resolve the issue amicably.
 Be accommodating, not imperious.
 Respectfully prostrate yourself before their complaint.
 Ask what you can do to make things better.
 Don’t compromise your values, but be conciliatory — if possible.